egmontmika/egmontmika.com/content/blog/love-overcomes-fear.md

 Now, here is the challenge:

-In case that fear, guilt or shame, characterize your relationship to God, you might be captured inside a religious system that produces that fear.
-H indering you from loving God with all of your heart.
+In case that fear, guilt or shame, characterise your relationship to God, you might be captured inside a man-made religious system that produces that fear.
+Hindering you from loving God with all of your heart.
-Although, this is what you really want.
+Although, this is what you are really trying.

-In this case, wouldn't it be time for a change?
+In this case, wouldn't it be time to break that bondage and follow the one who truely can set you free?